 During this time Catalina was eager to maintain her piano skills through The Royal Conservatory of Music Program (achieving level 9) and accompanying soloists in their auditions, examinations and recitals.
 Upon graduating from Etobicoke School of the Arts high school, Catalina took a strong interest in jazz music and attended the renowned Humber College Jazz Studies program for trumpet.

-Armed with music business tools learned through Rik Emmett and Paul Novotny, Catalina has a strong drive and passion for providing the best music education for each individual student.
+Armed with the music business tools learned through Rik Emmett and Paul Novotny, Catalina has a strong drive and passion for providing the best music education for each individual student.
 By regularly attending seminars on music pedagogy and staying inspired through continued studies in teaching approaches, Catalina is in love with her teaching career and passing on musical gems to her students.